-The most exciting thing that happened to me was the day the pre-med student in the old boarding house threw himself out his window.
-I lived in my parents' boarding house till I graduated high school.
-Such colorful people lived there, all with better lives than mine.
+The most exciting I ever witnessed was the day the pre-med student in the old boarding house threw himself out the window.
+I lived in my parents’ boarding house till I graduated high school.
 My life was as uneventful as ever until the day I walked outside and found the smashed up body of the pre-med student laying there.
 His name was Alonzo- he was of german decent, with blonde hair and strong facial features.
 I was a senior in high school and he was a junior in college.
 He was one of the people I was too afraid to talk to back then.
 I never did get a chance to have a conversation with him.
-If he wanted to be a doctor, didn't he want to help people?
+If he wanted to be a doctor, didn’t he want to help people?
 If he wanted to help people, why did he kill himself?
-I'd never had a chance to speak with him- because I was afraid- and then one day he died and it was too late.
+I’d never had a chance to speak with him- because I was afraid- and then one day he died and it was too late.
 Still, the only reason it sticks out to me- and maybe this is disrespectful of the dead- but the only he reason he sticks out even a little in my mind is because finding the smashed up goop that used to be him is the only interesting story I can think of to tell people when I need an anecdote.
-It was like someone had dumped ten blenders' worth of strawberry smoothies on the ground.
+It was like someone had dumped ten blenders’ worth of strawberry smoothies on the ground.
 Of course, people sometimes look at me funny for talking about that, but these days people have stronger stomachs and talk about the most vulgar things, so really its not all that strange- it is the year 2060 after all.

 But that’s all besides the point.
 I’ve been thinking lately that its time for me to die.
 No, I’m not going to have a doctor give me pills to put me out of my misery or anything (even thought that’s totally legal these days), its just that for the last few days I keep having this odd sense that death will come for me soon.
 I guess I should be depressed.
 Maybe I should reflect on the things I regret, but I’d like to think that since technically I regret everything, then I actually regret nothing.
 Maybe that sounds crazy, but I did grow up in the 1990s- ‘zen’ thinking was in back in those days.